Wheatlys/Buffonomics/README.md

 - Docker

 External API:
-We will be using Quiver Quant's API for stock market and politician trading data.
+We use Quiver Quant's API for stock market and congressional trading data.
 [Link](https://api.quiverquant.com/docs/#/)

 ## Prerequisites to run the application